 The Company financed its acquisition of the site for its second manufacturing facility in December 1998 in part with a \$2.1 million loan which is payable in September 1999.
 The Company will finance construction of the facility in part with proceeds of up to \$4.6 million under a construction loan which is payable in November 1999.
 The site acquisition and construction loans accrue interest at an annual rate of 7.5%.
 The Company intends to refinance both loans with long-term borrowings.
-The Company will use cash flow from operations and borrowings under its current and expected credit facilities to fund a portion of the costs of constructing and equipping its new manufacturing facility.
-It also intends to use a portion of the net proceeds of the Offering to equip the new facility.
+The Company will use cash flow from operations and borrowings under its credit facility to fund a portion of the costs of constructing and equipping its new manufacturing facility.
 See "Use of Proceeds" and "Business--Manufacturing Process."